BLUE TOP DRIVE-IN ALL RIGHTS RESERVED Copyright 2014

 The Blue Top has remained the same since 1964

 inside and it hasn't changed. to the right is a Carhop providing curb service 1965

-Business in the 90's to the present has been challenging, in the late 90's the highway was widened that added 3 lanes of traffic and eliminating 14 parking spots.
-Ben Johnsen passed away in December of 93'.
+Business in the 90's to the present has been challenging, From 1999 to 2002, US 41 was widened that added 3 lanes of traffic and eliminated 14 parking spots.
+Ben Johnsen passed away at home with his Wife Wendy at his bed side on December 3, 1993.
+Ben was 72 yrs of age.
 He left the restaurant in the care of his wife Wendy and son Kent.
 Corporate Franchises continued to move into the area with their "cookie cutter" restaurants.
 Many of those "fast food operations" were like toy stores, piggy backing the newest craze or movie and some did not survive.